MikaBerglund/Getting-Started-with-Cosmos-DB/Part04-readme.md

 If you are creating a single-partition, then you don't have to, or actually, you can't, specify a partition key.
 Remember, **the maximum size for a single-partition collection is always 10 GB**.
 Storing more data requires multi-partition collections.

 ## Conclusion
-Since the minimum throughput you can provision on a database level is [coming down to 400 RU/s](https://docs.microsoft.com/en-us/azure/cosmos-db/set-throughput#comparison-of-models), and let you share that throughput across all your collections in that database, I see no point in creating databases without shared provisioned throughput and provisioning throughput on a collection level.
-I would **always create my databases with provisioned throughput on the database level**, unless there was some special requirement to do otherwise.
+Since the minimum throughput you can provision on a database level is [coming down to 400 RU/s](https://docs.microsoft.com/en-us/azure/cosmos-db/set-throughput#comparison-of-models), and let you share that throughput across all your collections in that database, I would always first consider provisioning the necessary throughput on a database level, because that gives you more flexible scaling, in my opinion.
+Of course there are situations where this is not the best option, and you need to consider them separately from your point of view.

-If you want to create a collection with dedicated provisioned throughput, you can always do that, also in a database with throughput provisioned on the database level.
+If you want, you can always create a collection with dedicated provisioned throughput in a database with shared provisioned throughput, which might be an option for you in some cases.

 ## What's Next
 In [part 5](Part05-readme.md) I'll go through some basics about reading and writing data in a Cosmos DB database using the data model that I covered in [part 3](Part03-readme.md).